duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 # Intelligence IPv4 Blocklist

 Intelligence Blocklist (IPv4): Botnets, RaT, CVE's RCE, Scanners.
-DST = France & Belgium
+DST = FR🇫🇷 - BE🇧🇪

 ✋Since these are malicious IP addresses that are bumping, you need to create rules based on WAN to LAN (for e.g.)